aytacg26/ruler_of_the_world/README.md

 ## Calculation Example :
-If a player has the United States, Germany and Argentina Cards, and also Bio Diesel Energy Card, total Bio Diesel Energy of the player will be 167, on the other hand WTBPC is 433.1 TBD and hence EM35 multiplier of the player will be 0.385, the additional point for the Energy Power of the player will be 0.385 x 15 = 5.77 points and total point will be Technology Power Card Multiplier x 12point + 15point + 5.77points
+If a player has the United States, Germany, and Argentina Cards, and also Bio Diesel Energy Card, the total Bio Diesel Energy of the player will be 167, on the other hand, WTBPC is 433.1 TBD and hence EM35 multiplier of the player will be 0.385, the additional point for the Energy Power of the player will be 0.385 x 15 = 5.77 points and the total point will be Technology Power Card Multiplier x 12point + 15point + 5.77points

 ### 2.2.
 Non-renewable Energy Cards

-Non-renewable Energy Cards will contain Petroleum, Natural Gas and Coal Energy Cards.
-Most important ones will be accepted Petroleum and Natural Gas Energy Cards.
-For this reason these two will have the highest points.
+Non-renewable Energy Cards will contain Petroleum, Natural Gas, and Coal Energy Cards.
+The most important ones will be accepted Petroleum and Natural Gas Energy Cards.
+For this reason, these two will have the highest points.

 	Petroleum Energy Card		18 + EM35 x 18 points + Technology Power Card Multiplier x 14
 	Natural Gas Energy Card	    	15 + EM35 x 15 points + Technology Power Card Multiplier x 14
 	Coal Energy Card		   6 + EM35 x 6 Points + Technology Power Card Multiplier x 8

 #### 2.2.1.
 Petroleum Energy Card (Base Point : 18 Points)

 a.
 With Technology Power Card it will have Technology Power Card multiplier x 14 Points + 18 points
 b.
-This will have EM35 x 18 points, if the player has countries which has more petroleum energy capacity and included into the EM35 List of Petroleum Energy Card.
+This will have EM35 x 18 points if the player has countries that have more petroleum energy capacity and are included in the EM35 List of Petroleum Energy Card.

 if a player does not have any Petroleum Energy Card, the point will be zero from Petroleum Energy, only two Petroleum Energy Card will be published (1 Card with 2 Copies).
 That means, only two players will have points from Petroleum Energy Card.